Cassia Spohn

 Cassia Cathleen Spohn is a Foundation Professor at Arizona State University, where she is also the director of the School of Criminology and Criminal Justice.

 Education

-Spohn attended the University of Nebraska-Lincoln, where she received her B.A. in journalism and political science in 1973, and her M.A. and Ph.D. in political science in 1975 and 1978, respectively.
+Spohn attended the University of Nebraska–Lincoln, where she received her B.A. in journalism and political science in 1973, and her M.A. and Ph.D. in political science in 1975 and 1978, respectively.

 Career

-Spohn joined the faculty of the University of Nebraska at Omaha in 1978 as an assistant professor in the Goodrich Scholarship Program.
+Spohn joined the faculty of the University of Nebraska Omaha in 1978 as an assistant professor in the Goodrich Scholarship Program.
 In 1987, she was appointed a professor in the Department of Criminal Justice there, a position she held until joining Arizona State University in 2006.
-From 2005 to 2006, she served as the chair of the Department of Criminal Justice at the University of Nebraska at Omaha.
+From 2005 to 2006, she served as the chair of the Department of Criminal Justice at the University of Nebraska Omaha.
 In 2011, she became a Foundation Professor at Arizona State University.

 Research

 Spohn has published over 100 papers on various subjects in the field of criminal justice, including the effects of race and sex on federal sentencing decisions, the deterrent effect of prison, and the processing of sexual assault cases.
 In 1987, the Supreme Court of the United States cited her research in the landmark capital punishment case McCleskey v.
 Kemp.